Édouard Frère Champney

 Edouard Frere Champney (May 4, 1874 - June 4, 1929) was an architect in the United States.
 He worked on buildings that are now listed on the National Register of Historic Places (NRHP) and partnered with various architects including A. Warren Gould at Gould and Champney from 1909 until 1912, and Champney and Remey.
-He was principal at Édouard Frère Champney, Architect, Berkeley, California, 1926-1929.
+He was principal at Édouard Frère Champney, Architect, Berkeley, California, from 1926 to 1929.

 Champney was born in Écouen, France, the son of the American painter James Wells Champney.
-He was named for his godfather, the French painter Pierre Édouard Frère.
+He was named after his godfather, the French painter Pierre Édouard Frère.